NeSSrine99/farmaconnect/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+### Steps of create a shoppingCart

+## step 1 : Create Cart Context

+     We created a context file CartContext.js to manage cart state globally.

+     cartItems: an array that holds the current items in the cart.

+     addToCart(product): adds a product to the cart.
+If it already exists, it increases the quantity.

+     removeFromCart(productId): removes a product by its ID.

+     clearCart(): clears the entire cart.

+     The context provider wraps the whole app in app/layout.js to make it accessible everywhere.

+## step 2 : Setup Context Provider

+     We wrapped our app with <CartProvider> inside app/layout.js to provide access to the cart state and functions in all components.

+## step 3 : Connect the "Add to Cart" Button

+     In the product Card component, we used the addToCart() function from the context to add products to the cart when the user clicks the “Ajouter” button.

+     We passed a product object with id, nom, prix, image, and quantity: 1 as default.

+## step 4 : Build the ShoppingCart Component

+     We created a ShoppingCart component to display the added products dynamically.

+     It shows product name, price, quantity, and image.

+     It includes a delete button to remove items from the cart.

+     We used the cartItems and removeFromCart functions from the context to control the cart.

+## step 5 :

+     The cart can be shown/hidden using a button (like from the navbar).
+You can control visibility with a useState toggle.